 org.springframework.beans.factory.BeanCreationException: Error creating bean with name 'taxonOaiPmhController': Injection of autowired dependencies failed; nested exception is org.springframework.beans.factory.BeanCreationException: Could not autowire method: public void eu.etaxonomy.cdm.remote.controller.oaipmh.AbstractOaiPmhController.setCacheProviderFacade(org.springmodules.cache.provider.CacheProviderFacade); nested exception is org.springframework.beans.factory.BeanCreationException: Error creating bean with name 'cacheProviderFacade' defined in class path resource [eu/etaxonomy/cdm/remote.xml]: Cannot resolve reference to bean 'cacheManager' while setting bean property 'cacheManager'; nested exception is org.springframework.beans.factory.BeanCreationException: Error creating bean with name 'cacheManager' defined in class path resource [eu/etaxonomy/cdm/remote.xml]: Invocation of init method failed; nested exception is net.sf.ehcache.CacheException: Disk store path can't be created: \nwz.wwu.de\dfs\home\b\bstoe_01\.cdm-server-ehcache

-#2 Updated by Ben Stöver over 2 years ago
+#2 Updated by Ben Stöver almost 3 years ago

 - Subject changed from Problem with writing ehCache folder on network drive (net.sf.ehcache.CacheException) to Problem with writing ehCache folder on network drive using UNC path (net.sf.ehcache.CacheException)

 As far as I figured that out the problem is not related to using network or local folders but to the usage of UNC paths (which start with "\").